 Averted in Misery, in which Annie Wilkes is found dead from her injuries and clutching a chainsaw she'd plainly intended to use on Paul Sheldon in the end.

 In Doom, Arlene grabs a chainsaw and uses it to clear a hall full of demons.
 This nearly gets her killed.
-On the second time she still grabs the chainsaw because she wants to get it right.
+The second time she still grabs the chainsaw because she wants to get it right.
 How a chainsaw came to be on Deimos is a mystery.

 In Under a Graveyard Sky, during the operation to clear a cruise line ship of Technically Living Zombies, Faith mentions several times that she'd like to have a chainsaw available as a clearing tool, although Fontana points out some of the problems with using a chainsaw as a weapon.